ParalESN: Enabling parallel information processing in Reservoir Computing: Computational Complexity

-\textbf{SCR.} The transition matrix employs a ring topology parameterization.
-The state update can be implemented in $\mathcal{O}(N_{\text{h}})$ time, including the multiplication of the state by a scaling factor~$\rho$.
-The time complexity is the same as a sequential ParalESN, $\mathcal{O}(T N_{\text{h}} N_{\text{in}})$.
-Regarding space complexity, SCR only stores a full $N_{\text{h}} \times N_{\text{in}}$ input weight matrix and an $N_{\text{h}}$-dimensional bias vector.
-The transformation applied by its transition matrix, arranged as a ring topology, simply shifts the vector elements and does not need to be stored.
-The space complexity for the model's parameters is $\mathcal{O}(N_{\text{h}} N_{\text{in}})$.
-The space complexity for the recurrence is the same as in traditional ESNs, $\mathcal{O}(T N_{\text{h}})$.
+\textbf{SCR.} The transition matrix employs a ring topology.
+The state update can be implemented in $\mathcal{O}(N_{\text{h}})$ time, including the multiplication of the state by a scaling factor~$\rho$, giving a total time complexity of $\mathcal{O}(T N_{\text{h}} N_{\text{in}})$, the same as a sequential ParalESN.
+Regarding space complexity, SCR stores only a full $N_{\text{h}} \times N_{\text{in}}$ input weight matrix and an $N_{\text{h}}$-dimensional bias vector.
+The transformation applied by the ring-topology transition matrix amounts to a cyclic shift of the vector elements and does not need to be stored explicitly.
+The parameter space complexity is thus $\mathcal{O}(N_{\text{h}} N_{\text{in}})$, and the space complexity for the recurrence is the same as in traditional ESNs, $\mathcal{O}(T N_{\text{h}})$.

-\textbf{Structured RC.} The full transition matrix $\vect{W}_{\text{h}}$ in \eqref{eqn:esn_reservoir} is replaced by a composition of Hadamard and diagonal matrices, reducing the time complexity by a $\log$ factor in the reservoir size and achieving $\mathcal{O}(T N_{\text{h}} \log N_{\text{h}})$, assuming $N_{\text{in}} < \log N_{\text{h}}$.
-If the Hadamard matrix is stored explicitly, the space complexity for the model's parameters is the same as in traditional ESNs, $\mathcal{O}(N_{\text{h}}(N_{\text{h}} + N_{\text{in}}))$, though each element can be stored using a single bit rather than full floating-point precision since the matrix is binary.
-Alternatively, if the Hadamard transform is applied algorithmically via the fast Hadamard transform, no explicit storage is required, and only the diagonal matrices and input weights need to be stored, yielding a space complexity of $\mathcal{O}(N_{\text{h}} N_{\text{in}})$ for the model's parameters.
+\textbf{Structured RC.} The full transition matrix $\vect{W}_{\text{h}}$ in \eqref{eqn:esn_reservoir} is replaced by a composition of Hadamard and diagonal matrices, reducing the time complexity by a logarithmic factor in the reservoir size and achieving $\mathcal{O}(T N_{\text{h}} \log N_{\text{h}})$, assuming $N_{\text{in}} < \log N_{\text{h}}$.
+If the Hadamard matrix is stored explicitly, the parameter space complexity is the same as in traditional ESNs, $\mathcal{O}(N_{\text{h}}(N_{\text{h}} + N_{\text{in}}))$, though each element requires only a single bit rather than full floating-point precision since the matrix is binary.
+Alternatively, if the Hadamard transform is applied algorithmically via the fast Hadamard transform, no explicit storage is required, and only the diagonal matrices and input weights need to be stored, yielding a parameter space complexity of $\mathcal{O}(N_{\text{h}} N_{\text{in}})$.
 The space complexity for the recurrence is the same as in traditional ESNs, $\mathcal{O}(T N_{\text{h}})$.